ElahehMohammadi/omnifood/README.md

 Acknowledgments:

-The JavaScript functionality of this website was developed by Jonas Schmidtmann. 👨‍💻
+The majority of the JavaScript functionality of this website was developed by Jonas Schmidtmann. 👨‍💻

+I also contributed to some aspects of the JavaScript functionality, under the guidance of Jonas Schmidtmann. 🤓

+Thank you to Jonas Schmidtmann for his invaluable mentorship and guidance throughout this project. 🙏